dbos-inc/dbos-docs/docs/getting-started/quickstart-shop.md

 Note that we invoke the workflow using an [idempotency key](../tutorials/idempotency-tutorial.md) so we don't pay multiple times if the user clicks twice on the buy button.

 ### Waiting for a payment session ID
-The handler uses DBOS [events API](../tutorials/workflow-communication-tutorial#events-api) to wait for a payment session ID.
+The handler uses the DBOS [events API](../tutorials/workflow-communication-tutorial#events-api) to wait for the payment workflow to send it a payment session ID.
-We will see in the next section how the payment workflow can notify the handler using the topic `session_topic`.
+We will see in the next section how the payment workflow can notify the handler.
 ```javascript
 // Block until the payment session is ready
 const session_id = await ctxt.getEvent<string>(handle.getWorkflowUUID(), session_topic);